Bra: 1990s onward

 The underwire bra utilizes a wire sewn into the bra fabric and under each cup, from the center gore to under the wearer's armpit.
 It helps to lift, separate, shape, and support the breasts.
 These bras use a thin strip of metal, plastic or resin, usually with a nylon coating at both ends.
 Some underwire bra styles also come in soft cup versions.
 Underwire bras accounted for 60% of the United Kingdom bra market in 2000 and 70% in 2005.
 About 70% of women who wear bras wear a steel underwire bra according to underwear manufacturer industries of New York in 2009.
 In 2001, 70% (350 million) of the bras sold in the United States were underwire bras.
 In 2005, underwire bras were the fastest growing segment of the market.
-There has been complaints that underwire bras restrict the flow of blood and lymph fluid around the breasts preventing drainage of toxins, though there has been no evidence of that.
+It has been suggested that underwire bras may restrict the flow of blood and lymph fluid around the breasts, preventing drainage of toxins, but no evidence has emerged to support this claim.

 In the next decade, particularly during the COVID-19 lockdowns, bralettes and soft bras started replacing underwired and padded bras, sometimes also serving as an outerwear.
 At the same time popularity of brands like Victoria's Secret decreased significantly.
-Because, according to Sarah Shotton, creative director of Agent Provocateur, "Now it's about the athletic body, health and wellbeing", than "about the male gaze," while according to independent lingerie designer Araks Yeramyan "It was #MeToo that catapulted the bralette movement into what it is today."
+Sarah Shotton, creative director of Agent Provocateur, attributes this to a shift in consumer focus to "the athletic body, health and wellbeing", rather than "the male gaze;" according to independent lingerie designer Araks Yeramyan "It was #MeToo that catapulted the bralette movement into what it is today."
 Some bralettes still provide plunging designs, light padding, bottom support or significant cleavage.